 (left) Entrance to the Franciscan monastery in November 2006; (right) S. Paolo alla Regola in April 2009

 The square is not as large as Vasi showed it in the plate and today the street is almost a dead end, so one does not see S. Paolo alla Regola by chance.
-A recent restoration has given a very new appearance to the fašade of the church, whereas the portal of the adjoining monastery shows the impact of time (it now leads to premises belonging to the church).
+A recent restoration has given a very bright aspect to the fašade of the church, whereas the portal of the adjoining monastery shows the impact of time (it now leads to premises belonging to the church).

 (left) Stucco decoration of S. Paolo alla Regola; (right) marble inlay above the entrance to Convento dei Padri Dottrinari (Christian Doctrine Fathers) depicting symbols of the Passion of Jesus Christ which can be better seen at Ponte S. Angelo

 According to tradition St. Paul lived in this area while awaiting trial (some ancient Roman houses have been found under nearby buildings) and a church dedicated to him existed on this site since the XIth century; for a short period during the XVIth century it was a parish church; in 1619 it was assigned to the Sicilian branch of the Franciscan Third Order, which was under the patronage of the King of Spain.
 This led to the construction of a large monastery (Collegium Siculum) and eventually to the replacement of the old church by a brand new one.
 The fašade is a work by Giacomo Ciolli and Giuseppe Sardi, to whom in particular the elaborate stucco decoration is attributed.